 If you're planning a trip to Africa, consider updating the apps on your smartphone or tablet before you go.
 In this article, we look at 10 of the best apps for every Africa traveler - including some that help you stay in touch, others that keep you entertained on rural bus journeys and still more designed to introduce you to the continent's flora and fauna.
 Apps can also simplify the practical aspects of traveling abroad.
 For example, if you download the programs listed below, you'll be able to convert currency, translate local phrases or even find directions to your next destination, all with a flick of your finger.

-Note: In Africa, cell phone networks are more widespread and reliable than electricity, so a 3G connection often works better than WiFi.
+Note: In some parts of Africa, cell phone networks are more widespread and reliable than electricity, so a 3G connection often works better than WiFi.

 This article was updated and re-written in part by Jessica Macdonald on October 25th 2017.